Essays

 I didn’t expect to cry, but I did.
 Chalk it up to exhaustion, anxiety, frayed nerves, whatever, but my emotions were already dialed up to 11.

 There I was, watching two people so in love that nothing could come between them.
-Hearing him tell her he “came alive” when they met made me cry.
+His telling her he “came alive” when they met made me cry.

 Watching him prove, over and over, that she was always worth choosing.
 That made me cry.

-Watching that big, loud, affectionate family celebrate together.
+Watching a big, loud, affectionate family celebrate together.
 That made me cry, too.

 Watching mothers and daughters have a poignant, generational moment the day before the wedding.
-The cacophony of the 'morning of' bridal preparations with the family.
+That cacophony of 'morning of' bridal preparations with the family.

-When I married my now-husband, we ran off to escape the family drama our relationship had created and married in private.
+When I married my now-husband, we ran off to escape the family drama and married in private.

 While I have never regretted that choice, remembering I’d never get that sort of moment made me cry.